Anthony Trollope: Move to Ireland

-In 1841, an opportunity to escape offered itself.
-A postal surveyor's clerk in central Ireland was reported as being incompetent and in need of replacement.
-The position was not regarded as a desirable one at all; but Trollope, in debt and in trouble at his office, volunteered for it; and his supervisor, William Maberly, eager to be rid of him, appointed him to the position.
+In 1841, an opportunity to escape arose.
+A postal surveyor clerk in central Ireland, reported as incompetent, needed replacement.
+The position was not regarded as desirable, but Trollope, in debt and in trouble at work, volunteered for it; and his supervisor, William Maberly, a Whig politician eager to be rid of him, appointed him to the position.

-Trollope based himself in Banagher, King's County, with his work consisting largely of inspection tours in Connaught.
-Although he had arrived with a bad reference from London, his new supervisor resolved to judge him on his merits; by Trollope's account, within a year he had the reputation of a valuable public servant.
+Trollope's new work consisted largely of inspection tours in Connaught, and he based himself in Banagher in King's County.
+Although he had arrived with a bad reference from London, his new supervisor resolved to judge him on his merits, and within a year, by Trollope's account, he earned a reputation as a valuable public servant.
 His salary and travel allowance went much further in Ireland than they had in London, and he found himself enjoying a measure of prosperity.
-He took up fox hunting, which he pursued enthusiastically for the next three decades.
-His professional role as a post-office surveyor brought him into contact with Irish people, and he found them pleasant company: "The Irish people did not murder me, nor did they even break my head.
+He took up fox hunting, which he would pursue enthusiastically for the next three decades.
+As a post-office surveyor, he interacted with local Irish people, whose company he found pleasant: "The Irish people did not murder me, nor did they even break my head.
 I soon found them to be good-humoured, clever—the working classes very much more intelligent than those of England—economical and hospitable."

-At the watering place of Dún Laoghaire, Trollope met Rose Heseltine (1821–1917), the daughter of a Rotherham bank manager.
-They became engaged when he had been in Ireland for a year; because of Trollope's debts and her lack of a fortune, they were unable to marry until 1844.
-Their first son, Henry Merivale, was born in 1846, and the second, Frederick James Anthony, in 1847.
-Soon after their marriage, Trollope was transferred to another postal district in the south of Ireland, and the family moved to Clonmel.
+At the watering place of Kingstown, Trollope met Rose Heseltine (1821–1917), the daughter of a Rotherham bank manager.
+They became engaged when he had been in Ireland for just a year, but Trollope's debts and her lack of a fortune prevented them from marrying until 1844.
+Soon after they wed, Trollope was transferred to another postal district in the south of Ireland, and the family moved to Clonmel.
+Their first son, Henry Merivale, was born in 1846, and their second, Frederick James Anthony, in 1847.